alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ### IPad screenshots
 (2048 x 2732px or 2732 x 2048px)

+## Checklist

 - [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
 - [ ] pick the level of detail you want your question summarised in !!!
 - [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video
 - [ ] make it asynchrounous, so the user can send the request and swipe off the app

+- [ ] FIX LIBARY OF SUMMARISATIONS
+- [ ] functionality to summarise a downloadable text file

+- [ ] Register and sign up accounts
+- [ ] make it spin the summary shown on the every 5 times it reaches the view

 - [ ] MAKE BUTTONS OPACITY 20 CUSTOMTEAL for everything
 - [x] solve safe area errors in insight view and others
 - [ ] change theme color button
 _ [x] work out group problem with insight view

-## Checklist

-- [ ] FIX LIBARY OF SUMMARISATIONS
-- [ ] functionality to summarise a downloadable text file
-- [ ] calculate if text is under the 128k token limit before deciding to loop over it

-! - [x] "Don't waste your time watching long videos!"
+! - [x] calculate if text is under the 128k token limit before deciding to loop over it ! - [x] "Don't waste your time watching long videos!"
 ! - [ ] remove the clarifying when pressing paste button
 ! - [ ] prompt engineer to ask gpt to only get the important infomation for the question